strongbox/strongbox-docs/docs/user-guide/configuration-files/strongbox-authorization-yaml.md

 # Anonymous User Privileges

-There is a special treatment role called **`ANONYMOUS_ROLE`** that is not considered as a [built-in role](http://TODO_link_to_roles) so it doesn't have a fixed set of permissions.
+There is a special treatment role called **`ANONYMOUS_ROLE`** that is not considered as a (link not completed) [built-in role](http://TODO_link_to_roles)  so it doesn't have a fixed set of permissions.
 Anonymous user's privileges are configurable and can be defined in the `strongbox-authorization.yaml` configuration file.

     authorizationConfiguration:
       roles: